 Project

-Legacy design notes described a GPT-assisted tabletop system where the battlemat is the truth display and the engine behind it owns adjudication, narration, and durable state.
+Legacy design notes described a GPT-assisted tabletop system where the Battlemat is the truth display and the engine behind it owns adjudication, narration, and durable state.
+In current terms, this is the layer that keeps Campaign, Battlemat, Character Sheets, and Campaign Management coherent with each other.

 Canonical scene state

-Every battle is modeled as a single scene document containing rooms, openings, objects, actors, round state, and optional narration fields.
+Every tactical scene is modeled as one authoritative document containing rooms, openings, objects, actors, round state, and optional narration fields.
 The renderer follows that state rather than inventing its own.

 Persistence and versioning

 The legacy architecture notes emphasized durable records and versioned updates.
-That matters because campaigns need memory, and memory needs a source of truth.
+That matters because campaigns need memory, and memory needs a source of truth that sits outside the public website.

 Constrained AI use